intel/llvm/sycl/test-e2e/README.md

 a non-standard mechanism.
 Use `UNSUPPORTED: true` instead, we track `UNSUPPORTED` tests using the mechanism described above.
 Otherwise the test risks remaining untraceable.

+## Compiling and executing tests on separate systems

+The execution of e2e tests can be separated into compilation and execution stages via the `test-mode` lit parameter.
+This allows us to reduce testing time by compiling tests on more powerful systems and reusing the binaries on other machines.
+By default the `test-mode` parameter is set to `full`, indicating that both stages will run.
+This parameter can be set to `build-only`, or `run-only`, to only run the compilation stage, or the execution stage respectively.

+The modes work as follow:
+### `--param test-mode=full`
+This is the default mode tests run in.
+Tests are marked as unsupported if no device on the machine can fulfill the `REQUIRES`/`UNSUPPORTED` statements.
+In this mode all `RUN:` lines are executed normally, and two extra features are
+added: the `build-and-run-mode` and `run-mode`.

+To make a test only run in `full` mode add a `REQUIRES: build-and-run-mode` line.

+### `--param test-mode=build-only`
+This mode can be used to compile all test binaries.
+To do this all `UNSUPPORTED` and `REQUIRES` statements are ignored unless they contain `UNSUPPORTED: true` or `REQUIRES: build-and-run-mode` (NOTE: currently a WIP to make this mode properly react to features).
+All `RUN:` lines within a test are ran in this mode unless they contain the following expansions: `%{run}`, `%{run-unfiltered-devices}`, or `%if run-mode`.

+Currently the only triple supported for `build-only` mode is `spir64`

+### `--param test-mode=run-only`
+In this mode tests will not be compiled, they will only run.
+To do this only the `RUN:` lines that contain `%{run}`, `%{run-unfiltered-devices}` or `%if run-mode` are executed.
+Tests are marked as unsupported in the same manner as `full` mode.
+Since tests are not compiled in this mode, for any test to pass the test binaries should already be in the `test_exec_root` directory, either by having ran `full` or `build-only` modes previously on the system, or having transferred the test binaries into that directory.
+The `run-mode` feature is added when in this mode.

+### Resolving common Issues with separate compilation and execution:
+A number of extra considerations need to be taken to write tests that are able to be compiled and executed on separate machines.

+- Tests that build and execute multiple binaries need to be written such that the output of each compilation has a different name.
+This way no files are overwritten, and all the necessary binaries can be transferred to the running system.

+- Two scenarios need to be considered for tests that expectedly fail:
+  - Tests that are expected to fail on compilation, and thus also during execution, need to be marked as `XFAIL` with a feature that is device agnostic, or with `XFAIL: *`.
+Device agnostic features are those which are added added through a method other than processing the output of sycl-ls, for example the OS, or the presence of a library.
+This needs to be done because sycl-ls is not ran in `build-only` mode.
+  - If the expected failure occurs during run-time we will need to mark the test with `XFAIL` on a device specific feature (A feature that we add through processing sycl-ls output), or if its expected to always fail on run-time we can use `XFAIL: run-mode`.
+This is because otherwise the test would compile and pass on `build-only` mode and be reported as an `XPASS`.

+- To separate compilation and execution of tests we classify `RUN:` directives as being either build or run lines.
+If a line contains `%{run}`, `%{run-unfiltered-devices}` or `%if run-mode` it is classified as a run line, otherwise it is classified as a build line.
+  - All `RUN:` lines that execute test binaries should be marked with either `%{run}` or `%{run-unfiltered-devices}`.
+Otherwise they will be incorrectly marked as a build line, likely causing a failure at the `build-only` stage as we try to execute the program without having the appropriate devices.
+  - The vast majority of `RUN:` lines that do not execute the test binaries are needed to either set up files prior to compilation, or to compile the binary, as such `RUN:` lines are by default considered as build lines.
+In the case that we need to run a line on the `run-only` system, and it does not make sense to mark them with `%{run}` or `%{run-unfiltered-devices}`, we can mark a line with `%if run-mode` to specifically make the line a run line.
+This situation usually appears when we need to run a command in response to the execution of the test binary.

+- Currently the `build-only` mode does not support logic to properly assess the features in `REQUIRES`/`UNSUPPORTED` to know if a test can be built in the system environment, or for `spir64`.
+Only tests that are marked with `REQUIRES: build-and-run-mode` or `UNSUPPORTED: true` are skipped.
+Thus if a test will fail building for the build environment we have on CI or for `spir64` we will need to mark this as `REQUIRES: build-and-run-mode`.
+This is only temporary solution, until further work is done to properly mark tests as unsupported on `build-only` based on features.

+- CPU and FPGA AOT tests are currently expected to fail when compiling and executing on separate machines.
+These failures occur on the `run-only` side, because during compilation the host machine's CPU architecture is targeted, which may be different than that of the running machine.
+These tests are marked as `REQUIRES: build-and-run-mode` as a result, until they can be refactored to compile for the architectures that will be used on the run side.

+### Falling back to `full` testing mode on `run-only`
+To not lose coverage of tests marked as `REQUIRES: build-and-run-mode` when using `run-only` mode, lit can be called using `--param build-instead-of-skip-run-only=True`.
+When this option is enabled in `run-only` mode, tests marked as requiring `build-and-run-mode` will fallback to running on `full` mode, instead of being reported as unsupported.